pauek/pauek.info/_posts/2019-02-06-brawl-stars.md

 1. Las [Condiciones del Servicio](https://supercell.com/en/terms-of-service/) son
    muy claras al respecto:

-   "You shall not create an Account or access the Service if you are under the age of 13.
+   "You shall not create an Account or access the Service if you are under the **age of 13**.
-   You shall restrict use by minors, and you will deny access to children under the _age of 13_.
+   You shall restrict use by minors, and you will deny access to children under the **age of 13**.
    You accept full responsibility for any unauthorized use of the Service by minors.
 You are responsible for any use of your credit card or other payment instrument (e.g. paypal) by minors." [negrita añadida]